 Some other duties of both engineers and technicians include the following:

 - Installing safety systems

 - Failure analysis testing

 - Robot installation and removal

 Robotics engineers and technicians can often be found working in the electrical and electronics engineering fields.
 According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities in these engineering disciplines vary by location and specialty (www.bls.gov).
-Roughly one-third of all engineering technicians worked in electronic and electrical engineering in 2008 and another third were in manufacturing.

 The BLS reports that employers generally seek those with at least an associate degree who are skilled in new technologies and who require little or no additional training.
 Experience in the field can also lead to positions as robotics sales representatives, team managers and independent consultants.